Jake Burger Preview, Player Props: Marlins vs. Pirates

 Jake Burger At The Plate

-- He ranks 94th in batting average, 113th in on base percentage, and 10th in slugging among the qualified hitters in MLB.
+- He ranks 91st in batting average, 105th in on base percentage, and ninth in slugging among qualifying hitters in MLB.

+- In 22.3% of his games this year, he has gone deep, and 6.4% of his trips to the dish.

-- Burger has driven home a run in 43 games this year (31.2%), including more than one RBI in 17.4% of his games and producing three or more of his team's runs on 11 occasions..
+- Burger has driven home a run in 44 games this season (31.7%), including more than one RBI in 17.3% of his games and producing three or more of his team's runs on 11 occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.